 Penicuik in Midlothian is the gateway to both the attractions of its own county and to Edinburgh and the Borders.

-Ideally placed for visiting the capital of Scotland and its attractions, it is serviced by a regular 10 minute bus service operating into the city.
-It takes approx 20-25 minutes to be on the outskirts of Edinburgh
+Ideally placed for visiting the capital of Scotland and its attractions, it is serviced by various bus services operating into the city.
+It takes approximately 1 hour to journey into the city centre.

 The Scottish Borders is also easily accessible by car although there is also a bus service.